 c.
 “Nice try.”

-For more insights into classroom interventions, listen to our audio, Quick and Easy Classroom Interventions: 23 Proven Tools for Increasing Student Cooperation.
+Classroom Intervention Strategies like these have proven to be very powerful in schools around the country.
+For more practical strategies for managing your classroom, listen to our audio, Quick and Easy Classroom Interventions: 23 Proven Tools for Increasing Student Cooperation.